How to Create a Healthy Church Culture

 About Dave Ferguson

 Dave Ferguson is an award-winning author, founding and lead pastor of Chicago’s Community Christian Church, a missional multisite community considered one of the most influential churches in America.
-Dave is also the visionary for the international church planting movement NewThing and president of the Exponential Conference.
+Dave also provides visionary leadership for NewThing an international church-planting movement and is president of the Exponential Conference.
 Learn more about Dave at: daveferguson.org